a-bentofreire/abeamer/README.md

 `abeamer create myproject`

-ABeamer web browser library root is ABeamer.Story.
+ABeamer web browser library root is `ABeamer.Story`.
-When you create the story, you defined an immutable frames per second,
+When you create a story, you define an immutable number of frames per second,
-and all animations are interpolated based on that fps.
+and all animations are interpolated based on that `fps`.

 on file `js/main.ts`:
 ``` javascript